gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 All these tips combined will help your robot become more reliable, a key characteristic of all world-level robots.

-Fret about Design → Focus on Execution
+Fret about Design to Focus on Execution
 ======================================
 .. tip::
     A good execution of a bad design will beat a bad execution of good design.